Case Studies

 His first diagnosis by a neurologist was for Primary Progressive Aphasia.
 An MRI confirmed he had severe left temporoparietal atrophy.
 The neurologist noted that this could result from brain trauma (e.g. playing football through college) or a genetic issue.
 Our Dad’s father was thought to have had Alzheimer’s disease and his sister may have had another neurodegenerative disorder.
 We placed Dad in an assisted living home for around the clock care.

 Dad’s health declined further.
 He was constantly falling.
 He forgot how to swallow, instead pocketing his food in his mouth.
 Our Dad, once 6’4” and nearly 250-pounds, shriveled to 138 pounds.
-Allan Lee Pipkin passed away in October 2016, at the age of 60.
+Allan passed away in October 2016, at the age of 60.
 Brain Support Network arranged his brain donation to the Mayo Clinic.
 Mayo’s neuropathology report diagnosed frontotemporal lobar degeneration (FTLD).

 CAROL SIMON